- Clinical Psychologists Work Settings

-Clinical psychologists usually get hired at group practices or establish private practices.
-Just more than 60 percent of these specialists run private practices.
-They often specialize.
 Specialized clinics that staff clinical psychologists specializing in humanistic, psychoanalytic, and cognitive-behavioral therapies are located nationwide.

 Clinical psychologists working at specialized hospitals, such as cancer, children’s, or psychiatric hospitals, provide individualized and specialized care.
 For example, those working at children’s hospitals are typically experts in childhood emotional and neurodevelopmental disorders.

-Clinical forensic psychologists, criminal investigation and evaluation specialists, must understand how the legal system works.
+Clinical-forensic psychologists, criminal investigation, and evaluation specialists must understand how the legal system works.
 They must also understand how to assess whether accused criminals are competent enough to stand trial.

-These specialists practice in clinical settings:
+Specialists practice in clinical settings: